 Annual inflation rate in Pakistan increased to 24.9% in July of 2022, the highest since October of 2008, from 21.3% in June, amid a slide in the rupee to fresh record lows.
 Transport prices recorded the biggest increase (64.7%), namely motor fuels (94.4%); followed by food and non-alcoholic beverages (28.8%), mainly vegetables (40.5%), pulses (92.4%), cooking oil (72.6%), wheat (45%) and milk (24.8%); restaurants and hotels (25%), alcoholic beverages and tobacco (22.5%), and housing and utilities (21.8%), namely electricity charges (86.7%).
 Compared to the previous month, consumer prices were up 4.4%. source: Pakistan Bureau of Statistics

 Inflation Rate in Pakistan averaged 7.91 percent from 1957 until 2022, reaching an all time high of 37.81 percent in December of 1973 and a record low of -10.32 percent in February of 1959.
 This page provides the latest reported value for - Pakistan Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Pakistan Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Inflation Rate in Pakistan is expected to be 12.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Pakistan to stand at 4.00 in 12 months time.
-In the long-term, the Pakistan Inflation Rate is projected to trend around 3.50 percent in 2022, according to our econometric models.
+Inflation Rate in Pakistan is expected to be 20.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Pakistan Inflation Rate is projected to trend around 8.50 percent in 2023 and 8.00 percent in 2024, according to our econometric models.